Agent-Hellboy/Agent-Hellboy/README.md

   - I love making tools and packages, doing Python, Go, Cpp, and servers and clients at work.
   - I like(only like no love) exploring backend web frameworks and looking forward to frontend frameworks.

+### My Cool Opensource contri
+#### Cpython
+  - made some contribution(fixed bugs and added new feature in mmap,calendar,logging,enum) to [CPython](https://github.com/search?q=repo%3Apython%2Fcpython+author%3AAgent-Hellboy+is%3Amerged&type=pullrequests) looking forward to other cool stuff to understand it better.

 ### Handy Python, Go, and Cpp libs and tools I have implemented

   - [trace-dkey](https://github.com/Agent-Hellboy/trace-dkey) Python library to trace the path of a particular key inside a nested dict, used ast to statically find the key.